invertase/react-native-firebase/docs/index.md

 is tested against a fixed set of SDK versions (e.g. Firebase SDKs), allowing us to be confident that every feature the library supports is working as expected.

-Sometimes it's required to change these versions to play nicely with other React Native libraries; therefore we allow manually overriding these native SDK versions.
+Sometimes it's required to change these versions to play nicely with other React Native libraries or to work around temporary build failures; therefore we allow manually overriding these native SDK versions.

-> Using your own SDK versions is generally not recommended as it can lead to breaking changes in your application.
-Proceed with caution.
+> Using your own SDK versions is not recommended and not supported as it can lead to unexpected build failures when new react-native-firebase versions are released that expect to use new SDK versions.
+Proceed with caution and remove these overrides as soon as possible when no longer needed.

 #### Android